paulo-alegre/minesweeperapp/README.md

 git clone https://github.com/paulo-alegre/minesweeperapp.git
 ```

-2. Go to the folder and execute this command:
+2. Go to the folder (Downloads for example Downloads/minesweeperapp) and execute this command:
 ```
 mvn clean install
 ```